-Looking back to its origins as an artistic philosophy in the 1950s, minimalism was an attempt to "expose the essence, essentials or identity of a subject through eliminating all non-essential forms, features or concepts", according to an art critic named Wikipedia.
+Looking back at its origins as an artistic philosophy in the 1950s, minimalism was an attempt to "expose the essence, essentials or identity of a subject through eliminating all non-essential forms, features or concepts", according to an art critic named Wikipedia.
 In the context of American art, it was partly a response to the abstract expressionism movement of the mid-twentieth century.
 Abstract expressionism was popularized through artists like Pollock, Rothko, and de Kooning who eschewed form and objectivity in favour of the surreal.
 It was dynamic, spontaneous art that was often overflowing with emotion and energy.
-As far as I understand it, these artists wanted to abandon traditional composition in order to evoke their subconscious representation of a subject.
+As I understand it, these artists wanted to abandon traditional composition in order to evoke their subconscious representation of a subject.
 Jay Meuser, an American abstract expressionist, wrote that "it is far better to capture the glorious spirit of the sea than to paint all of its tiny ripples".
-If the purpose of abstract expressionism is to represent boundless emotion, then perhaps minimalism is about the boundaries themselves.
-And that, I think, is the crux of minimalism conceptually: erecting boundaries and then thinking about your relationship with them.
+If the purpose of abstract expressionism is to represent boundless emotion, perhaps minimalism is about the boundaries themselves.
+And that, I believe, is the crux of minimalism conceptually: erecting boundaries and then thinking about your relationship with them.

 The artists of the abstract expressionist movement sought to express their personal emotions through their paintings.
 As such, each work of art is integrally tied to its creator.
-Art created to serve this purpose can be viewed as narcissistic or pretentious, but as much as these artists have imbued themselves into their work, the observer still has their own subjective reaction to the art,
+Art created to serve this purpose can be viewed as narcissistic or pretentious, but as much as these artists have imbued themselves into their work, the observer still has their own subjective reaction to the art.

 A painting is not a picture of an experience.
 It is the experience.

 — Mark Rothko